nedap/adl-designer/README.md

 ### Archetype Object Model

-* AOM.Template model - Models a single template.
+* AOM.TemplateModel - Models a single template.
 Every archetype in the template is included as a specialized ArchetypeModel, so on archetype level it can do everything that Archetype Designer can.
 Additionaly, it provides functions for adding/removing archetypes from the template.

 ### Template Repository
 Provides functionality of a template repository, such as listing existing templates, load/save template.
 Accessible via REST interface